amardeldev/genai-lp/README.md

-# GenAI Launchpad

 With AI innovation moving beyond the speed of light, your time to develop is now more precious than ever.
-That’s why we’ve built the GenAI Launchpad – your secret weapon to shipping production-ready AI apps, faster.
+That’s why we’ve built the GenAI LP – your secret weapon to shipping production-ready AI apps, faster.

 ## 🚀 Introduction

-Welcome to the GenAI Launchpad – your all-in-one repository for building powerful, scalable Generative AI applications.
+Welcome to the GenAI LP – your all-in-one repository for building powerful, scalable Generative AI applications.
 Whether you’re prototyping or deploying at scale, this Docker-based setup has you covered with everything from event-driven architecture to seamless AI pipeline integration.

 No need to start from scratch or waste time on repetitive configurations.
-The GenAI Launchpad is engineered to get you up and running fast, with a flexible design that fits your workflow – all while keeping things production-ready from day one.
+The GenAI LP is engineered to get you up and running fast, with a flexible design that fits your workflow – all while keeping things production-ready from day one.

 > **Note**: This repository has two main branches:
 > - [`main`](https://github.com/datalumina/genai-launchpad/tree/main): Contains a complete example implementation to demonstrate the Launchpad's capabilities